-I love the quiet attention too as in ‘the nightingale’s nest’ when he sees the nightingale and knows that if he makes a sound, all will stop and the nightingale will fly away.
-It becomes a poetry of watching and becoming attuned to what is being seen.
+There is quiet attention too, as in ‘the nightingale’s nest’ when he sees the nightingale and knows that if he makes a sound, all will stop and the nightingale will fly away.
+It becomes a poetry of encounter, watching and becoming attuned to what is being seen.

 My paintings are built through a process of layering over a lengthy period of time.
 There is an underlying photographic image which by degrees is obscured and even obliterated.
-If I mop the paint back I can sometimes retrieve parts of the photograph, so the process is one of losing as much as finding.
+If I mop the paint back I can sometimes retrieve parts of the photograph, so the process is one of losing simultaneous to finding.

 As well as pigments and acrylics I often use natural elements such as sand, ash and clay.
-Mixed with acrylic binders and tipped down the surface, these create rivulets of movement and add earthy sedimentation.
+Mixed with acrylic binders and tipped down the surface, these create rivulets of movement engendering the organic actions of nature.

 ’Like fallen clouds that spread – and things retire’